Ball at The Opera by Carol

 -

-- Floral circular bouquet of flowers, with clusters of men dressed in
+- Floral circular bouquet of flowers, with clusters of men dressed

 - Photo credit: BLANK PHOTO© by Carol Sutton